telerik/kendo-ui-core/docs/controls/editors/editor/overview.md

 </script>
 ```

-If the Editor's height should be smaller than 100px, then use the widget's [inline mode](#inline-mode).
+To set a height that is smaller than 100px, use the [inline mode](#inline-mode) of the Editor.

-When using the MVC wrapper of the Editor, apply the CSS class via `.HtmlAttributes()`.
+When using the MVC wrapper of the Editor, apply the CSS class through `.HtmlAttributes()`.

 ### Default Content Styling

-Kendo UI Editor uses an `iframe` and applies some default CSS styles to its content when the [classic mode](#classic-mode) is enabled.
-This allows the widget to override the default browser styling.
-The styles are shown in the code snippet below.
-They are targeting mostly headings, paragraphs, links, lists, and tables.
-All tables inside the Editor obtain a `k-table` class, which is not included in the widget's value.
+When the [classic mode](#classic-mode) is enabled, the Editor uses an `iframe` and applies some default CSS styles to its content.
+This behavior overrides the default browser styling that are shown in the following example and that target mainly headings, paragraphs, links, lists, and tables.
+All tables inside the Editor obtain a `k-table` class, which is not included in the value of the widget.

 ###### Example